wayn-r/lovelace-lcars-card/flattened_codebase.md

             const bottomEdge = initialPosition + initialSize;
             return (Math.abs(targetCoord - topEdge) <= Math.abs(targetCoord - bottomEdge)) ? 'topCenter' : 'bottomCenter';
         }
     }

+    private _getAnchorAwareStretchEdge(
+        initialPosition: number,
+        initialSize: number,
+        targetCoord: number,
+        isHorizontal: boolean
+    ): string {
+        // Check if this element has an anchor configuration const anchorConfig = this.layoutConfig.anchor;

+        if (anchorConfig?.anchorTo && anchorConfig.anchorTo !== 'container') {
+            // Element is anchored to another element - preserve the anchored edge const anchorPoint = anchorConfig.anchorPoint || 'topLeft';

+            if (isHorizontal) {
+                // If anchored on the right side, stretch from left if (anchorPoint.includes('Right')) {
+                    return 'centerLeft';
+                }
+                // If anchored on the left side, stretch from right
+                if (anchorPoint.includes('Left')) {
+                    return 'centerRight';
+                }
+                // If anchored in center, use distance-based logic return this._getCloserEdge(initialPosition, initialSize, targetCoord, isHorizontal);
+            } else {
+                // If anchored at the bottom, stretch from top if (anchorPoint.includes('bottom')) {
+                    return 'topCenter';
+                }
+                // If anchored at the top, stretch from bottom if (anchorPoint.includes('top')) {
+                    return 'bottomCenter';
+                }
+                // If anchored in center, use distance-based logic return this._getCloserEdge(initialPosition, initialSize, targetCoord, isHorizontal);
+            }
+        }

+        // No anchor constraint or anchored to container - use original distance-based logic return this._getCloserEdge(initialPosition, initialSize, targetCoord, isHorizontal);
+    }

     private _parseOffset(offset: string | number | undefined, containerDimension: number): number {